 Also participating in Schools, Courses and Conferences is considered as Curriculum dedicated formation activity: in this case, one hour of participation is assumed equivalent to 1/25 ECTS credit.

 In case a School/Course foresees an evaluation of the courses, for example with a final test/exam, each hour of participation is assumed equivalent to 3/50 ECTS credit.

+Presentations held by doctoral students during Schools, Courses and Conferences give 1/3 ECTS.
+In addition, credits for the conference attendance are also considered (1/25 ECTSnumber of attendance hours).

 Through this activity, each student can achieve up to 4 ECTS credits per year; the allocation of these ECTS credits is subject to the submission to the Course Coordinator and to the Course Secretary of proper documentation of participation in the School or Conferences.
-It is assumed the participation to a School/Congress/ Conference at least once in three years.
+It is assumed the participation to a School/Congress/Conference at least once in three years.